dimitarkolev00/SoftUni-WEB/README.md

 # SoftUni-WEB
-Contains homework and exam problems from the curriculum of Software University + ASP.NET final project.
+Contains homework and exam problems from the curriculum of Software University.